Chrysler Viper GTS-R: Replacement

-Following Dodge's official end of their factory-backed racing program in 2001, as well as the redesigning of the Viper in 2003, the first generation GTS-Rs have been retired.
+Following Dodge's official end of their factory-backed racing program in 2001, as well as the redesigning of the Viper in 2003, the first generation GTS-Rs were retired.
 Nonetheless, Dodge persevered in motorsports competition by backing a different type of racing endeavor.
 Unlike before, there would be no factory team.
 These racing vehicles, known as Dodge Viper Competition Coupes, would be sold to those customers who wanted a ready-made track car.
 Because they complied with the FIA GT3 regulations, these vehicles were prevented from exhibiting the same level of extreme performance characteristic of the earlier Viper GTS-Rs which ran in GT1.
 In this instance, Oreca ran the Viper Competition Coupe program, building the cars for Dodge.

 Attempts were made by Oreca as well as privateers Racing Box and Woodhouse Performance to modify Viper Competition Coupes to run in the faster GT2 class.
-Although this has not received official support from Dodge, they have expressed interest in exploring the idea.
+Although this did not receive official support from Dodge, they did express interest in exploring the idea.

 Coinciding with the release of the fifth generation Viper road car in 2012, Chrysler returned to motorsports competition under the SRT Motorsports banner in the American Le Mans Series with the SRT Viper GTS-R race car.
 After winning the GTLM Class of the Tudor United Sportscar Championship in 2014, factory support was again terminated.
-Nevertheless, private racing teams can still compete with the 2013 release of the Dodge Viper SRT GT3-R which is FIA GT3 homologated as GT3-036.
+Nevertheless, private racing teams were still able to compete with the 2013 release of the Dodge Viper SRT GT3-R which was FIA GT3 homologated as GT3-036.